agnostack/magento_extension/README.md

 - Create support tickets from Contact Us requests
 - Easily add the [Embeddables](https://www.zendesk.com/embeddables) Web Widget to your site

-The latest stable version of the extension can be installed via the [Magento Connect](http://www.magentocommerce.com/magento-connect/catalog/product/view/id/15129/) marketplace.

 ## API

 ### General Notes